 If the heater is replacing existing equipment and using an existing vent system, inspect the venting for proper size and horizontal pitch as directed in these instructions and the latest edition of the National Fuel Gas Code, ANSI Z223.1 (NFPA 54) or CSA B149.1 Installation Code.
-When an existing Category I heater is removed or replaced, the original venting system may no longer be sized to properly vent the attached appliances.

-Determine that there is no blockage or restriction, leakage, corrosion, or other deficiencies that can cause hazards.
+Determine that there is not blockage or restriction, leakage, corrosion or other deficiencies that can cause hazards.
 The vent pipe should be corrosion-resistant galvanized steel of a thickness that meets the National Fuel Gas Code.
 Minimum thickness for connectors varies depending on the pipe diameter.
-Never vent the heating system with PVC or plastic pipe.
+Never vent the LD2 Series with PVC or plastic pipe.